Azure/azure-sdk-for-net/sdk/openai/Azure.OpenAI.Inference/README.md

 # Azure OpenAI client library for .NET

-Azure OpenAI is a managed service that helps developers get secret simply and securely.
+Azure OpenAI is a managed service that allows developers to deploy, tune, and generate content from OpenAI models on Azure resouces.

 Use the client library for to: